-There is a misconception that lawsuits against the state and local government.
+There is a misconception that lawsuits against the state and local governments.
 It is often believed that suits against the State of New Mexico or individual local governments only involve “big picture” cases attacking the constitutionality of a law or claiming violation of an entrenched constitutional right.
 This is misleading.
 In reality, many “ordinary” accidents implicate state and local public bodies.

-Almost every type of legal action that might be filed against a private party can also result in a lawsuit against state or local government.
+Almost every type of legal action filed against a private party can also result in a lawsuit against state or local government.
 If you are in a car accident with a school bus driver, police officer, or streets and sanitation worker, the subsequent suit will likely involve the driver’s public employer.
 You may have been the victim of a medical error at a hospital run by a public entity or suffer neglect at a publically-run nursing home.

 Unique Notice & Timing Requirements

 The most important thing to remember is that time limits are very tight in cases against the state of New Mexico and local governments.
-In most cases involving negligence, the public body must receive notice of the claim within ninety days of the conduct giving rise to the claim.
+In most cases involving negligence, the public body must receive notice of the claim within ninety days of the conduct giving rise to the lawsuit.

 In addition, regular statute of limitations rules still apply to these cases.
 That means that, even after the notice is given, an actual lawsuit must be filed within the statute of limitations.
 In the case of personal injury claims against the government, the statute of limitations is only two years instead of the standard three associated with most personal injury claims.